Pathway 2 Engagement

 All staff are trained annually in safeguarding, medical needs and positive behaviour management.

-Within the school staff are trained in use of augmentative and alternative communication, such as use of key words, communication books and Makaton, they work together to implement use within the classroom and around school.
+Staff are trained in the use of augmentative and alternative communication approaches, such as use of key words, communication books and Makaton singing and the team works together to implement consistent use across school.

 Work with other professionals

-A range of multi-agency professionals support pupils within the school according to individual need.
-The physiotherapy department supports implementing individual physical programmes and supporting staff to carry these out within school.
+A range of multi-agency, external professionals support students within the school according to individual need.
+Some of this is provided by the NHS and some is bought in additionally by the school.
+The physiotherapy team supports in the implementation of individual physical programmes.
 Occupational Therapists will offer advice and support to students with physical or sensory needs.
-The Speech and Language link therapist will work within school and home to support pupils with expressive and receptive vocabulary.
-We have an allocated Educational Psychologist who supports us with training and some induvial pupil needs.
+The Speech and Language link therapist will work within school and sometimes in the home to support students in developing their expressive and receptive vocabulary.
+The Educational Psychologist supports us with training and some individual student needs.
 Consent from families or carers is always sought if we feel that support is required from another service.

 Community

-The post 16 department offer community-based learning twice weekly whereby they access a range of different locations to support their learning and development.
-All other pupils access the school and local community to support their learning as appropriate for individual needs.
+The post 16 department offer community-based learning twice weekly where students access a range of different locations to support their learning and development.
+Other visits out in the community take place as part of the curriculum focus.
 Families and carers are kept informed of any community visits and consent will always be sought.

 Transitions

-The transition process for students coming into school in Year 7 and leaving us in Year 14 are both carefully planned to make it as supportive and effective as possible.
+The transition process for students entering Year 7 and leaving at Year 14 is carefully planned to ensure it is as supportive as possible.

-In Year 7 school staff will visit the Primary setting and family home to meet the students and families and gather as much information as we can to support our understanding of each pupil.
-Families and pupils are invited to a transition morning prior to their child starting school and they will have the opportunity to ask questions and enable their child to have some time with their class staff.
+In Year 7, staff visit the primary school setting and family home to meet students and gather essential information to support their transition.
+Families and students are invited to a transition morning before starting school, giving them the opportunity to meet staff and ask any questions.